Self-determination theory: Self-determination theory

 Humanistic psychology has been influential in the creation of SDT.
 Humanistic psychology is interested in looking at a person's psyche and personal achievement for self-efficacy and self-actualization.
 Whether or not an individual's self-efficacy and self-actualization are fulfilled can affect their motivation.

-To this day, it may be difficult for a parent, coach, mentor, and teacher to motivate and help others complete specific tasks and goals.
+To this day, it may be difficult for a parent, coach, mentor, tutor, and teacher to motivate and help others complete specific tasks and goals.
 SDT acknowledges the importance of the interconnection of intrinsic and extrinsic motivations as a means of motivation to achieve a goal.
 With the acknowledgment of interconnection of motivations, SDT forms the belief that extrinsic motivations and the motivations of others, such as a therapist, may be beneficial.
 However, it is more important for people to find the "why" behind the desired goal within themselves.
 According to Sheldon et al., "Therapists who fully endorse self-determination principles acknowledge the limits of their responsibilities because they fully acknowledge that ultimately people must make their own choices" (2003, p.
 125).
 One needs to determine their reasons for being motivated and reaching their goal.

 SDT comprises The Organismic Dialectic approach, which is a meta-theory, and a formal theory containing mini-theories focusing on the connection between extrinsic and intrinsic motivations within society and an individual.
 SDT is continually being developed as individuals incorporate the findings of more recent research.
 As SDT has developed, more mini-theories have been added to what was originally proposed by Deci and Ryan in 1985.
 Generally, SDT is described as having either five or six mini-theories.
 The main five mini-theories are cognitive evaluation theory, organismic integration theory, causality orientations theory, basic needs theory, and goal contents theory.
 The sixth mini-theory that some sources include in SDT is called Relational Motivation Theory.

 SDT centers around the belief that human nature shows persistent positive features, with people repeatedly showing effort, agency, and commitment in their lives that the theory calls inherent growth tendencies.
 "Self-determination also has a more personal and psychology-relevant meaning today: the ability or process of making one's own choices and controlling one's own life."
 The use of one's personal agency to determine behavior and mindset will help an individual's choices.